w7sst/MorseRunner/Readme.txt

   PgUp/PgDn, Ctrl-F10/Ctrl-F9, Alt-F10/Alt-F9 - keying speed,
     in 2 WPM increments.
 HST Competition uses 5 WPM increments.
+    The default WPM Step rate is 2.
+Valid values range between 1 and 20.
+    You can override this value by changing the WpmStepRate entry in the MorseRunner.ini file, e.g.:
+            [Station]
+            WpmStepRate=2

 STATISTICS AREA
   The bottom right panel shows your current score, both Raw (calculated